deadstrobe5/RAG-edgen/README.md

 ## Prerequisites
 To run this project, you will need:

+- EdgenAI must be running on your machine.
 - Docker installed on your machine.
 - Python 3 installed on your machine.